openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         set color(s: string)
     }

-A class that implements an interface with properties may also use a field or an accessor notation (see :ref:`Implementing Interface Properties`).
+A class that implements an interface with properties can also use a field, or an accessor notation (see :ref:`Implementing Interface Properties`).

 .. index::